jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-instance-fleet/README.md

 # Known bugs

-* When existing persistent Spot instances are updated by the template.ymal Cloudformation scripts, former Spot request are not currectly cancelled.
+* When existing persistent Spot instances are updated by the template.yaml Cloudformation scripts, former Spot request are not currectly cancelled (CloudFormation issue?).
 User need to cancel it by himself (console or API).